-For Emergencies involving inter-provincial pipelines, the National Energy Board is the primary management agency - they will be contacted by the Transportation Safety Board.
+For Emergencies involving inter-provincial pipelines, the Canada Energy Regulator is the primary management agency - they will be contacted by the Transportation Safety Board.

-A pipeline is NEB-regulated due to the fact that it crosses a Provincial Border.
+A pipeline is CER-regulated as it crosses a Provincial Border.

+This must be your first call

+24 Hr Incident Line 819-997-7887

+Transportation Safety Board (TSB) Facsimile 819-953-7876

+Email PipelineNotifications@tsb.gc.ca

-This must be your first call 24 Hr Incident Line 819-997-7887 Transportation Safety Board (TSB) Facsimile 819-953-7876 Email PipelineNotifications@tsb.gc.ca Call the TSB 24 Hr Incident Line when an incident meets the Immediately Reportable Events (see page 2 for criteria) for all National Energy Board (NEB) regulated pipelines and facilities.
-Both the phone notification and the input of information into the NEB's Online Event Reporting System (OERS) : https://apps.neb-one.gc.ca/ers/home/index are required to occur as soon as possible and no later than three hours of the incident being discovered.
+Call the TSB 24 Hr Incident Line when an incident meets the Immediately Reportable Events (see page 2 for criteria) for all Canada Energy Regulator (CER) regulated pipelines and facilities.

+Both the phone notification and the input of information into the are required to occur as soon as possible and no later than three hours of the incident being discovered.
 For all other events (non-immediate) companies are only required to input the information via the OERS.

+CER's Online Event Reporting System (OERS): https://apps.cer-rec.gc.ca/ers

-Secondary Calls ed AFTER contacting the T SB and NEB.
-BC Oil & Gas Commission (OGC) 24 Hr 800-663-3456 Alberta Energy Regulator (AER) 24 Hr 800-222-6514 Hazardous occurrences (under Part XVI of the Canada Oil and Gas Occupational Safety and Health Regulations) and incidents requiring medical evacuations are to be reported to the NEB immediately.
+Secondary Calls Contact as needed AFTER contacting the TSB and CER.
+BC Oil & Gas Commission (OGC) 24 Hr 800-663-3456 Alberta Energy Regulator (AER) 24 Hr 800-222-6514

+Hazardous occurrences (under Part XVI of the Canada Oil and Gas Occupational Safety and Health Regulations) and incidents requiring medical evacuations are to be reported to the CER immediately.

-NEB Definition of an Emergency
+CER Definition of an Emergency